Last Updated: October 17, 2024

 For more information on when and how to file Form 2553, visit the IRS website.

-Pros and Cons of Filing as an S Corporation
+Pros and Cons of Filing as a Delaware S Corporation

-While S corporation classification does come with benefits for some businesses, making this election might not be right for everyone.
+While an S corporation classification does come with benefits for some businesses, making this election might not be right for everyone.
 Be sure to carefully weigh the various pros and cons before deciding how you want to proceed.
-Consult a tax professional about whether the S corp election would be best for your company.

 Advantages for LLCs with S Corporation Status